efanomars/stmm-input/README.md

     simple gui application to safely float keyboard and pointer devices managed by X11 (XI2).
 It provides a subset of the 'xinput float' command.

 Read the INSTALL file for installation instructions.

-Examples can be found in the libstmm-input-gtk subfolder.
+Examples can be found in the libstmm-input-gtk-dm and libstmm-input-fake subfolders.

 Warning